What you need to know

 Australian Aged Care Quality Agency

 National Disability Insurance Scheme

 1800 800 110 www.ndis.gov.au

 Compare different homes using our Aged care home checklist (52 KB)

-Download the Aged care homes after stroke fact sheet (PDF 997 KB)
+Download Aged care homes after stroke fact sheet (PDF)

 For more information visit the EnableMe resource topic on Moving into residential care.